loganmj/combat-calculator/Docs/Math.md

 In the previous section, it was shown how the probability mass function could be used to calculate the probability of getting 6 successes when rolling 10 dice that succeed on a roll of 3+.
 Further probability mass calculations could be used to determine the probability of each possible number of successes (from 0 to 10).
 The result would be the binomial distribution of the attack roll.
-The table below shows the results of calculating the binomial distribution of this attack roll:
+The table below shows the results of calculating the binomial distribution of this attack roll.

 Binomial distribution of an attack roll of 10 dice, hitting on 3+: